thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 The `ReactDOM.render()` function uses the `ReactElement` to create a component hierarchy and then inserts it into the DOM as the child of the `DOMElement`.
 The `ReactDOM.render()` function controls the contents of the `DOMElement`.
 Any existing content inside the `DOMElement` is replaced when the `ReactDOM.render()` function is invoked.

-**NOTE:** In a moment, you'll learn how React uses a reconciliation algorithm to efficiently update the contents of the `DOMElement`.
+**NOTE:** You'll learn how React uses a reconciliation algorithm to efficiently update the contents of the `DOMElement` later.

 To help learn how React works, the code example from above is extra explicit about the input and output of each React function.
 In a production application, the same code would be written like this.